Boots0309/Product-Landing-Page/README.md

 User Story #12: When I click the #submit element, the email is submitted to a static page (use this mock URL: https://www.freecodecamp.com/email-submit).<!--done-->

-User Story #13: The navbar should always be at the top of the viewport.<!--done-->
+User Story #13: The navbar should always be at the top of the viewport.

 User Story #14: My product landing page should have at least one media query.

-User Story #15: My product landing page should utilize CSS flexbox at least once. <!--done-->
+User Story #15: My product landing page should utilize CSS flexbox at least once.

 You can build your project by forking this CodePen pen.
 Or you can use this CDN link to run the tests in any environment you like: https://cdn.freecodecamp.org/testable-projects-fcc/v1/bundle.js